Do You Shield Your Children From Any Financial Worries Or Discussions?

 Making mistakes can be a helpful learning process.
 When you decide on a course of action you don’t do so with the knowledge that it is a mistake.
 You usually make your decisions based on the knowledge you have, possibly mixed in with helpful advice from others.

-Making the wrong decision is not about waking up the next morning and realising you were wrong.
+Making the wrong decision is not about waking up the next morning and realizing you were wrong.
 Its about watching that decision play out, the consequences coming forth.
-And the realisation slowly dawning that you have made a mistake and need to sort it.
+And the realization slowly dawning that you have made a mistake and need to sort it.

-Delaying your response to this realisation is also a learning process.
+Delaying your response to this realization is also a learning process.
 You will learn that procrastination can be costly.
 That rectifying mistakes cost less in the long run if you do so quickly.

 Your future decision making is influenced both consciously and unconsciously as a result of previous decisions made and how you feel about them.